 Admittedly vegan butter requires more care than regular butter, but I think it's totally worth it.

 So I thought I'd share a few tips for vegan puff pastry success:

-- Make sure the melted coconut oil and cocoa butter has cooled to room temperature before using.
+Make sure the melted coconut oil and cocoa butter has cooled to room temperature before using.
 Allow an hour for this.
-If you live in Brisbane, like me, your coconut oil will probably be liquid at room temperature and therefore not need melting.
+If you live in a hot climate, like me, your coconut oil will probably be liquid at room temperature and therefore not need melting.

-- Chill your aquafaba (otherwise known as chickpea water) and olive oil while your cocoa butter is cooling.
+Chill your aquafaba (otherwise known as chickpea water) and olive oil while your cocoa butter is cooling.
 To get aquafaba - you literally just take a can of chickpeas (like this!) and use the liquid from the can.

 Chill the jug you plan to make your butter in.
 It is also important to use a jug with a narrow base.
 Ideally, the jug will be the same diameter from top to bottom.
-In the video below I've used my pyrex jug so you can see what is happening, but normally I use a jug the same width top to bottom.
+In the video below I've used my Pyrex jug so you can see what is happening, but normally I use a jug like this.

 Have I scared you?
-I hope I haven't as I do feel it is a worthwhile process, especially for special occasion recipes.
-And what better occasion could there be than Christmas?
+I hope I haven't, as I do feel it is a worthwhile process, especially for special occasion recipes.
+And what better occasion could there be than Christmas or Thanksgiving?